 Boone’s 2008 book, The First Billion is the Hardest, detailed what America must do to win back its energy independence.
 He is also aggressively pursuing a wide range of other energy sector business interests.

 CNBC has dubbed him “Oracle of Oil” for his uncanny knack of predicting oil price movements.
-At a time in life when many businessmen are concentrating on the golf course and ship cruises, he remains a dynamic force in his industry, as evidenced by his fellow Dallas chief executives selecting him as DCEO magazine’s 2013 CEO of the Year.
-His many professional honors include membership in the Horatio Alger Association of Distinguished Americans, the Texas Business Hall of Fame, and the Oklahoma Hall of Fame.
+At a time in life when many businessmen were concentrating on the golf course and ship cruises, he remained a dynamic force in his industry, as evidenced by his fellow Dallas chief executives selecting him as DCEO magazine’s 2013 CEO of the Year.
+His many professional honors included membership in the Horatio Alger Association of Distinguished Americans, the Texas Business Hall of Fame, and the Oklahoma Hall of Fame.
 In 1998, the Oil & Gas Investor listed him as one of the “100 Most Influential People of the Petroleum Century.”
-During the span of his career, Pickens has given away more than $1 billion to philanthropic causes.
-He is among the most generous university benefactors of all time, having contributed more than $500 million to his alma mater, Oklahoma State University, divided evenly between academics and athletics.
+During the span of his career, Pickens gave away more than $1 billion to philanthropic causes.
+He was among the most generous university benefactors of all time, having contributed more than $500 million to his alma mater, Oklahoma State University, divided evenly between academics and athletics.